 The 150-million-year-old Drogarati Cave is one of the biggest in Sami, Kefalonia.
-It reaches a depth of 60 metres and was discovered after an earthquake when a collapse revealed the entrance.
+It reaches a depth of 60 meters and was discovered after an earthquake when a collapse revealed the entrance.

-There are two parts of the cave which are open to tourists.
+There are two parts of the cave that are open to tourists.
 One is the Chamber of Exaltation – the acoustics here are so good that it’s known as “Concert Cave” and several musical performances have taken place here.
-The other part is the Royal Balcony, which is a natural platform of stalactites which reflect the light.
+The other part is the Royal Balcony, which is a natural platform of stalactites that reflect the light.
 A small lake separates the two chambers.

 Cave of the Lakes

 Near Achaïa on the Peloponnese, you’ll find the stunning Cave of the Lakes.
-Thirteen stone basins hold small lakes, which you can admire from the 500-metre boardwalk that takes you through the cave.
+Thirteen stone basins hold small lakes, which you can admire from the 500-meter boardwalk that takes you through the cave.

-The explored length of the caves is 1,980 metres and you’ll find the cave’s most impressive rock formations in the final chamber – they look like curtains!
+The explored length of the caves is 1,980 meters and you’ll find the cave’s most impressive rock formations in the final chamber – they look like curtains!

 Cave of the Lakes is a must-stop for nature lovers too.
 You can get close to the five species of bat which call the cave home in its entrance chamber.